stepthom/text_mining_resources/README.md

 ## Blog Articles, Papers, Case Studies

 ### General <a id="general-articles"></a>
+- [NLP in healthcare](https://www.mckinsey.com/industries/healthcare-systems-and-services/our-insights/natural-language-processing-in-healthcare) An article by McKinsey & Company on how NLP can be used by healthcare payers and providers.
+- [AI Harvard Business Review](https://hbr.org/2018/07/ais-next-great-challenge-understanding-the-nuances-of-language) This article talks about the impact of improvement in NLP on human interaction with machines.
 - [WEF Live Campaign - Twitter fed Global News Topics & Sentiment Tracker](https://365.weflive.com/#!/r/worldwide/t/all-topics) - Live Jan 2019
 - [Modern Deep Learning Techniques Applied to Natural Language Processing](https://nlpoverview.com)
 - [The Definitive Guide to Natural Language Processing](https://monkeylearn.com/blog/definitive-guide-natural-language-processing/)